 The Global Health & Education UNITWIN network

-At the time there are two Chairs Global Health & Education, one is hosted by the University of Clermont Auvergne in Europe and one by Osaka University in Japan.
-More universities are expected to host a UNESCO Chair Global Health & Education in the future.
+At the time there are three Chairs on Global Health & Education, one is co-hosted by the University of Clermont Auvergne and the University of Huddersfield in Europe, one by Osaka University in Japan and one by Peking University in P.R.
+China.

 In order to create a coherent dynamic, the framework and activities are the same but the workplan is tailored to the contexts and cultures.
 Each UNESCO Chair has its own Steering Committee (SC) which oversees the activities of the Chair.
 The Steering Committee Terms of Reference apply for each Chair, and there may be regional additions/adaptations.
 There is only one global Scientific and Ethical Committee (SEC) operating for all UNESCO Chairs Global Health & Education.